js-ferguson/myBlog/myBlog/README.md

 * Fix resposive layout

-* Style the edit post and delete post confirmation modal

 * Remember me on login screen should actually remember me

 * Users should be able to change password with email token

+* Delete confirmation for both portfolio projects and comments - deleting a comment should redirect back to the post

 * reset password via email link

 * fa icons should also have a hover

 * Write nice code comments

+* remove debuging

 ## future features